-To make a long story short, the way Charlemagne treated this fallacy of composition was with a grain of salt and a dash of irony.
-As discretely as possible, the result was the absorption of Italy within the Frankish State, which happened very quickly and without bloodshed, on Easter Sunday, April 15, 781, when Pope Hadrian held the youngest son of Charlemagne over the baptismal fonts to change his name from Carloman to that of Pepin, and, by putting a small crown on his head, anointing the four year old boy, King of the Franks.
+The way Charlemagne treated this fallacy of composition was with a grain of salt and a dash of irony.
+The result was the absorption of Italy within the Frankish State, which happened very quickly and without bloodshed, on Easter Sunday, April 15, 781, when Pope Hadrian held the youngest son of Charlemagne over the baptismal fonts to change his name from Carloman to that of Pepin, and put a small crown on his head, anointing the four year old boy, King of the Franks.
 Without missing a beat, Charlemagne, who was the only King of the Franks, officially and with similar pomp declared: "By the will of God, behold the new King of Italy!"
-The issue of the donation was resolved there and then, and Charlemagne gave Hadrian a new King and a "soft domination" of Italy instead.
-As for the lesson in Carolingian diplomacy, the reader should remember that there are ironical moments in the history of mankind where the power of faith must kneel to the power of reason; and, the Baptism of Charlemagne's youngest son, Pepin, was one of those special moments.
+The issue of the donation was resolved there and then, and Charlemagne gave Hadrian a new King and a "soft domination" of Italy instead of the fallacy of composition he was hoping to get.
+In the history of mankind, there are ironical moments where the power of faith must kneel to the power of reason; the Baptism of Charlemagne's youngest son, Pepin, was one of those special ironical moments.

-However, in order to assure the security of the Papal State, Charlemagne was benevolent and restored to the Papacy the territory of the Sabina region which had been a thorn on the eastern flank of the Duchy of Rome.
+However, in order to assure the security of the Papal State, Charlemagne was benevolent and restored to the Papacy the territory of the Sabina region which had been a thorn on the eastern flank of the Duchy of Rome for a long time.
 Therefore, during this 781 visit to the eternal city, Charlemagne made Hadrian happy on this point.
 Politically speaking, Charlemagne had made a wise decision, because he judged that the Italian people would have been better protected under the leadership of his son Pepin who immediately took residence there under the wise tutelage of his advisor, Adalhard, rather than under the leadership of the Papacy.
 Charlemagne had made the right decision.
 In the conclusion of this ironic chapter, Kleinclausz reported: "This is how Italy, held by a firm hand without the appearance that anything had been changed in its institutions, came to be located inside of the Frank State.
 Owing to the energy with which the ancient laws had been applied and new dispositions introduced by recent capitularies, justice and order reigned without disruption."
 (Kleinclausz, Op.
 Cit., p.
-120)
+120. Translation by P.B.)

-2. THE TRUTH BEHIND THE SO-CALLED VERDEN MASSACRE.
+2. THE TRUTH BEHIND THE SO-CALLED MASSACRE OF VERDEN.

-In July of 782, after the affairs of Italy had been settled to his satisfaction, Charlemagne returned back home to take care of the Saxon problem that had been festering like an ulcer during three years on the eastern flank of Francia.
+In July of 782, after the affairs of Italy had been settled to his satisfaction, Charlemagne returned home to take care of the Saxon problem which had been festering like a bleeding ulcer during three years inside of the Westphalia region.
 Immediately upon his arrival, he held a council of several days to prepare for a military expedition into Saxony.
-The reader should know that when he was returning from Spain in 779, Charlemagne was informed that the Westphalian Saxons, led by the Pagan Widukind, had taken advantage of his absence in order to invade the territory of Francia, where he burnt down Karlsburg, and massacred the civilian population of Franc villages along the right bank of the Rhine River all the way to the Moselle River.
-This situation was a very serious matter, but the affairs of Italy being more important strategically at the time; Charlemagne had to postpone settling the Saxon intervention for a few years.
+The reader should know that returning from Spain in 779, Charlemagne had received the intelligence that the Westphalian Saxons, led by the Pagan Widukind, had taken advantage of his absence in order to invade the territory of Francia, burning down Karlsburg, and massacring the civilian population of Franc villages along the right bank of the Rhine River all the way to the Moselle River.
+This was a very serious matter, but the affairs of Italy were more important strategically at the time, and Charlemagne had to postpone solving the Saxon problem for a few years.